Valuations and the Hopf Monoid of Generalized Permutahedra: Building sets and nestohedra

 \section{Building sets and nestohedra}

-Building sets are a combinatorial abstraction of the notion of connectedness studied independently by Schmitt, seeking methods of understanding the chromatic polynomial \cite{Sch95}, and by De Concini and Procesi, in order to study the wonderful compactification of a hyperplane arrangement \cite{CP96}.
-In this section, we show that the $f$-polynomial of a generalized permutahedron associated to building sets is a valuation and use this to show that there can not be any subdivisions of these polytopes.
+Building sets are a combinatorial abstraction of the notion of connectedness.
+They were introduced independently by Schmitt, seeking methods of understanding the chromatic polynomial \cite{Sch95}, and by De Concini and Procesi, in order to study the wonderful compactification of a hyperplane arrangement \cite{CP96}.
+Postnikov defined a polytope that encodes the combinatorial structure of a building set, called a nestohedron. \cite{postnikov09} In this section we show that the $f$-polynomial of a nestohedron is strongly valuative, and we use this to show that there are no subdivisions of a nestohedron into smaller nestohedra.